Article VII. Nonprofit Organization

 Section 2.
 Patronage Capital

-In the furnishing of electric energy the Cooperative’s operation shall be so conducted that all patrons, members, and nonmembers alike, will through their patronage furnish capital for the Cooperative.
-In order to induce patronage and to assure that the Cooperative will operate on a nonprofit basis the Cooperative is obligated to account on a patronage basis to all its patrons, members and nonmembers alike, for all amounts received and receivable from the furnishing of electric energy in excess of operating costs and expenses properly chargeable against the furnishings of electric energy.
-All such amounts in excess of operating costs and expenses at the moment of receipt by the Cooperative are received with the understanding that they are furnished by the patrons, members, and nonmembers alike, as capital.
+For each good or service provided by the Cooperative on a cooperative basis during a fiscal year, the Cooperative’s operation shall be so conducted that all patrons, members and nonmembers alike, will through their patronage furnish capital for the Cooperative.
+In order to induce patronage and to assure that the Cooperative will operate on a nonprofit basis the Cooperative is obligated to account on a patronage basis to all its patrons, members and nonmembers alike, for all amounts received and receivable from providing the good or service in excess of operating costs and expenses properly chargeable against the furnishings of the good or service.
+All such amounts in excess of operating costs and expenses at the moment of receipt by the Cooperative are received with the understanding that they are furnished by the patrons, members and nonmembers alike, as capital.
 The Cooperative is obligated to pay credits to a capital account for each patron all such amounts in excess of operating costs and expenses.
+Consistent with this bylaw, the allocation of capital credits is in the discretion of the Board and the Board shall determine the manner, method, and timing of allocating capital credits.
+As reasonable and fair, the Cooperative may allocate capital credits to classes of similarly situated patrons under different manners, methods, and timing, provided the Cooperative allocates capital credits to similarly situated patrons under the same manner, method, and timing.
 The books and records of the Cooperative shall be set up and kept in such a manner that at the end of each fiscal year the amount of capital, if any, so furnished by each patron is clearly reflected and credited in an appropriate record to the capital account of each patron, and the Cooperative shall within a reasonable time after the close of the fiscal year notify each patron of the amount of capital so credited to the member’s account.
 All such amounts credited to the capital account of any patron shall have the same status as though they had been paid to the patron in cash in pursuance of a legal obligation to do so and the patron had then furnished the Cooperative corresponding amounts for capital.

 All other amounts received by the Cooperative from its operations in excess of costs and expenses shall, insofar as permitted by law, be a) used to offset any losses incurred during the current or any prior fiscal year and b) to the extent not needed for that purpose, allocated to its patrons on a patronage basis and any amount so allocated shall be included as part of the capital credited to the accounts of patrons, as herein provided.

 In the event of dissolution or liquidation of the Cooperative, after all outstanding indebtedness of the Cooperative shall have been paid, outstanding capital credits shall be retired without priority on a pro rata basis before any payments are made on account of property rights of members.
 If, at any time prior to dissolution or liquidation, the Board shall determine that the financial condition of the Cooperative will not be impaired thereby, the capital credited to patrons’ accounts may be retired in full or in part.
-Any such retirements of capital shall be made in such order of priority as the Board may determine in the reasonable exercise of its discretion; provided, however, that nothing herein shall be construed as impairing or limiting the Cooperative's right to set off capital credit against obligations due the Cooperative by a member.
+Any such retirements of capital shall be made in such order of priority as the Board may determine in the reasonable exercise of its discretion; provided, however, that nothing herein shall be construed as impairing or limiting the Cooperative’s right to set off capital credit against obligations due the Cooperative by a member.
+Consistent with this bylaw, the retirement and payment of capital credits are in the discretion of the Board and the Board shall determine the manner, method, and timing of retiring and paying capital credits.
+As reasonable and fair, the Cooperative may retire and pay capital credits to classes of similarly situated patrons under different manners, methods, and timing, provided the Cooperative retires and pays capital credits to similarly situated patrons under the same manner, method, and timing.
 Provided, however, that the Board shall have the power to adopt rules providing for the separate retirement of that portion (“power supply portion”) of capital credited to the accounts of patrons which corresponds to capital credited to the account of the Cooperative by an organization furnishing electric service to the Cooperative.
 Such rules shall a) establish a method for determining the power supply portion of capital credited to each patron for each applicable fiscal year, b) provide for separate identification on the Cooperative’s books of the power supply portion of capital credited to the Cooperative’s patrons and c) provide for appropriate notifications to patrons with respect to the power supply portion of capital credited to their accounts.